Hypothyroidism in Dogs: Causes, Signs and Symptoms, and Treatment

 • Tumors affecting the pituitary gland

 Dog breeds at higher risk include Golden Retrievers, Dobermans, Irish Setters, and Cocker Spaniels.
-Most diagnoses occur in middle aged dogs, typically between 4 to 10 years old.
+Most diagnoses occur in middle-aged dogs, typically between 4 and 10 years old.

 Symptom